IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ![Bottom Half](images/bottomhalf.png)

+> **NOTE**: The name of the integation server will be `user001sf`, rather than that shown in the above picture.

 Click **Create**.
 The status of the server will be eventually shown.
 Wait until the server status shows as **Started**.
 Note you may have to refresh the page to see the status change.

 ![Activate API](images/serverstarted.png)

 ### 7. Test your App Connect Flow

-In the App Connect Dashboard click on the tile for your new server
+To test the API by, say, using `curl`, we first need to know the URL to call.
+To obtain this, in the App Connect Dashboard, click on the tile for your new server

 ![Running server](images/servertile.png)